 Ceiling Lift Assembly and Maintenance Requirements

-Since lifts are mechanical devices, they can break down from time to time.
-Top brands include manual lowering devices that should the lift stop working while in use.
+Since lifts are mechanical devices, they may break down from time to time.
+Top brands include manual emergency lowering devices in case the lift stops working while in use.
 Since most lifts are battery powered, it is important to follow the owner’s guide on correct charging procedures.

-Over time, batteries may need to be replaced.
 Visual inspections should be conducted to make sure that the lifting tape attachment is not frayed or worn.
 The owner’s manual will usually include a schedule for regular maintenance and a qualified dealer will be able to service the lift as needed.
-Most manufacturers have a network of trained dealers who can perform service and this is especially important if you have a breakdown within the warranty period.
+Most manufacturers have a network of authorized dealers who are trained to install and perform services.
+This is especially important if you have a breakdown within the warranty period.